Mau5trap: History

 In 2007, Mau5trap was founded by Canadian electronic music producer Deadmau5 (Joel Zimmerman).
 The label's first release was Zimmerman's "Faxing Berlin", also released by Play Records and Cinnamon Flava.
 The second artist on the label was Canadian DJ Glenn Morrison, which Zimmerman later revealed to have ghost produced for.
 In 2008, after more artists were signed to moderate success, Mau5trap partnered with Ultra Records and released Zimmerman's third studio album, Random Album Title to commercial success.

 In 2010, Mau5trap signed American producer Skrillex, and released his second EP Scary Monsters and Nice Sprites in partnership with Big Beat Records.

-In 2012, Mau5trap signed English hip hop group Foreign Beggars and released their third studio album The Uprising, Moguai released his second studio album Mpire, Noisia released a special edition of Split the Atom, and Mau5trap debuted the compilation series We Are Friends.
+In 2012, Mau5trap signed English hip hop group Foreign Beggars and released their third studio album The Uprising, Moguai released his second studio album Mpire, Noisia released a special edition of Split the Atom, and Mau5trap debuted the first volume of the compilation series We Are Friends.

 In 2013, following Zimmerman's departure from Ultra Records, Mau5trap ended their partnership with the former partner label.
 In June 2013, Mau5trap briefly partnered with Astralwerks, a subsidiary of Universal Music Group.
 In 2015, Mau5trap became a fully independent record label with music rights and publishing managed through Kobalt Music Group.

 In 2016, Zimmerman's eighth studio album, W:/2016Album/, became Mau5trap's first fully independent album release.
 In 2017, Mau5trap also independently released the debut studio album by Canadian music producer Rezz, titled Mass Manipulation.
 In 2017, Mau5trap celebrated its tenth anniversary, and released a thirty-three–track compilation album titled Mau5trap Ten Year Anniversary.

+On March 1, 2021, Mau5trap announced the formation of a new imprint under Mau5trap called "Hau5trap", which is meant to expand the Mau5trap catalogue of music to include house music.
 On March 4, 2025, the catalogue of Mau5trap as well as the discography of Deadmau5 was acquired by Create Music Group.
+Later that year, Mau5trap launched a 24-hour music livestream of select songs from the Mau5trap catalogue.
+On January 9, 2026, Mau5trap released disc one of We Are Friends, Vol. 12.